 01 49 55 73 00

-The BCWA was created in 1962, but has evolved over the years to accommodate changing times and more importantly, the changing attitudes of modern women.
-It offers a broad range of interests such as Mahjong , scrabble, yoga, book discussion groups, bridge, quizzes and monthly walks and visits, often to places not readily open to the public.
+The BCWA was created in 1962, but has evolved over the years to accommodate changing times and, more importantly, the changing attitudes of modern women.
+It offers a broad range of activities such as weekly coffee mornings MahJong, Scrabble, book groups, beginners and intermediate bridge, quizzes, needlecraft, yoga, easy gym and monthly walks in Paris.
+There are clubroom lunches and outside lunches.
 The BCWA is a voluntary organisation; all events are organised by members.

 President: Sally Malingri de Bagnolo bcwapresident@gmail.com

 Connect is based in the Dieppe area.
 The association’s aim is to promote all initiatives which will reinforce exchanges and friendship at an international level and in particular French-British relations.
-To this end, it organises events such as book exchanges, pub quizzes, theme meals at members’ houses or in restaurants, plant exchanges, computer literacy, outings etc.
+To this end, it organises events such as book exchanges, pub quizzes, restaurants, outings, coffee mornings in French or in English, etc.

 President Anne Vandelannoote